 This is where things get a little complicated.
 NFL Game Pass programming is, in many ways, governed by the period in the season.

 For instance, if you want to watch regular and postseason games from Game Pass live, you're out of luck.
-You have access only to game replays of all regular and postseason games, which you can watch on demand after they're broadcast.
+Unlike the International Game Pass you have access only to game replays of all regular and postseason games, which you can watch on demand after they're broadcast.